Servicerobotics-Ulm/OpcUaDeviceRepository/README.md

   * [**CMake**](https://cmake.org/) min. version **3.5**
   * A C++ compiler supporting the **C++ 14** standard

-Further dependencies and instructions are provided in the READMEs of the related device-subfolders.
+Further dependencies and instructions are provided in the READMEs of the individual device-subfolders.